Magazine article

 • For articles consulted in print, omit the URL or database name from your citation.

-• Access dates are not required by Chicago in citations of formally published electronic sources (Manual 14.12).
-If an access date is required (by publisher or discipline), they should immediately precede the URL, separated from the surrounding citation by commas in a note and periods in a reference list entry.
+• Access dates are generally not required in citations of formally published electronic sources, however if an access date is required (by publisher or discipline) it should immediately precede the URL, separated from the surrounding citation by commas in a note and periods in a bibliography entry (Manual 14.73).